WWF-International/browser-support-wwf-uk/README.md

 Slight variations in the way pages appear in different browsers are acceptable as long as it would not be obvious to a user without comparing the site in two browsers.

-Example of a slight variation - the righthand of the two buttons below has flat colour and square corners; the left hand button has a gradient and rounded corners.
+Example of a slight variation - the right of the two buttons below has flat colour and square corners; the left button has a gradient and rounded corners.

 ![](https://github.com/wwf-international/browser-support-wwf-uk/blob/master/resources/level-1-button-example.png)

-Example of a variation that requires a polyfill - use of the `<picture>` element or `srcset`; or the use of `position: sticky`.
+Example of a variation that could use a polyfill - the `<picture>` element or `srcset`.
+Since `<picture>` and `srcset` degrade nicely, so if a supporter has JavaScript turned off in a browser that doesn't support these they shouldn't notice a difference.

+Example of a variation that shouldn't use a polyfill - CSS Grid Layout.
+Only 14% of our visitor's browsers support it; and, if polyfilled, then anyone with JavaScript turned off will have a degraded experience.

+If in doubt with a particular case, give us a shout and we'll discuss - then add it into this document.

 ### Level one supported browsers